-Holding degrees in both Civil Engineering and Quantitative Economics from Stanford University, Robert Hadley leads his family's third-generation development company - continuing a long history of both technical and real estate innovation.
+Holding degrees in both Civil Engineering and Quantitative Economics from Stanford University, Robert Hadley leads his family's third-generation development company, Hadley Properties - continuing a long history of both technical and real estate innovation.

 Robert's broad recreational interests include traveling, skiing, running, hiking, cycling, and scuba diving.
 Additionally, he has interests in applied science, technology, aviation, and economic policy.
 He resides in Normandy Park, Washington, with his wife, Laura Newcomer, and their two children.